-- 2. Media Council: - a.
+- a.
 As determined by the Senate, Media Council shall receive a standard allocation of 47% of the ASWC Allocations Account. - b.
 After review, an outline of planned spending for the semester must be presented to the Senate for consideration by the ASWC and made public for the student body to view throughout the year. - i.
-This outline must be presented by the fourth Senate meeting of each new semester.

-- ii.
-Media Council may request additional funding for programs through the regular funding process as outlined in the funding policies. - c.
+This outline must be presented by the fourth Senate meeting of each new semester. - Media Council may request additional funding for programs through the regular funding process as outlined in the funding policies. - c.
 To be held accountable by the Senate, a designated representative must also present monthly updates to the ASWC Treasurer concerning their account and expenditure history, along with their planned programs. - d.
 Any undesignated funds remaining in their general account from the initial budget presented at the start of the semester will be allowed to roll over into the Media Council Reserve Account to be used for the following semester. - e.
-Shall be allowed to hold a maximum of \$10,000 at all times in their Reserve Account.

-i.
-Should their general account exceed \$10,000 at the end of the second semester, all remaining funds above \$10,000 must be returned to the ASWC Senate Reserve Account. ii.
-Should for the following academic year, until the excess is returned. iii.
-Media Council funds may not be withheld by the ASWC

-Media Council fail to return all undesignated funds exceeding \$10,000 by two weeks after the end of the academic year, the ASWC Senate shall withhold Media Council's budget allocation a.
-The ICC shall receive an equitable allocation of funds relative to all other councils and coalitions, including but not limited to the ISC, SJC, and DC.
-This excludes Media Council and Program Board.
-This amount shall be calculated at the beginning of each semester, or at the discretion of the ASWC Treasurer.
+Shall be allowed to hold a maximum of \$10,000 at all times in their Reserve Account. - Should their general account exceed \$10,000 at the end of the second semester, all remaining funds above \$10,000 must be returned to the ASWC Senate Reserve Account. - Should Media Council fail to return all undesignated funds exceeding \$10,000 by two weeks after the end of the academic year, the ASWC Senate shall withhold Media Council's budget allocation for the following academic year, until the excess is returned. - iii.
+Media Council funds may not be withheld by the ASWC Senate for any other reason. - 3.
+Inter-Club Council (ICC): - a.
+As determined by the Senate, the ICC shall receive a standard allocation of 1% of the ASWC Allocations Account. - b.
+Shall be required to store all funds in their Constituent Body's General Account. - c.
+Shall be required to transfer all unused funds to the ASWC Senate's Reserve Account at the end of the academic year. - 1.
+Inter-Society Council (ISC): - a.
+As determined by the Senate, the ISC shall receive a standard allocation of 1% of the ASWC Allocations Account.

-Senate for any other reason.

-3. Inter-Club Council (ICC):